 - The projector is not as bright as other varieties

-Also a 2018 model, this model has 2,200 lumens with a projection size of 28-180 inches.
+This projector has 2,200 lumens with a projection size of 28-180 inches.
 It acts well as a home theater addition for movies, sports, and video games.
 You can also use it outdoors.
 It is quieter than the average projector too.
 That is due to the fan and cooling system the brand has used for this Crenova projector.

 You can connect it to all new technology devices.
 That means a laptop, desktop, tablet or phone.
 The brands it is compatible with are Apple, Samsung, Mac, PC, Amazon or Google that have an HDMI dongle or one that can connect a DisplayPort to an HDMI adapter.
 There is also the option of connecting using a USB, SD or MHL.